ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-user-has-authorization.md

 - 20: Check if the list EXP:30 returns at least one record.
 - 30: Return the count of records in the filtered list of EXP:40.
 - 40: Select 'User Groups' filtered by EXP:50.
-- 50: The Filters are expression 60, expression 80...
+- 50: The filters are expression 60, expression 80...
 - 60: Check if the UserId is equal to EXP:70.
 - 70: Get the Id of the user that is currently editing the entity.
 - 80: Check if the GroupId is equal to the Id of an authorized group.